 Strong Coaching Culture = Strong Engagement and Revenue Growth

 In 2014, an International Coach Federation (ICF) survey of over 500 of the largest companies in the USA found that companies with strong coaching culture tended to have much higher employee engagement and also greater revenue growth in relation to industry peers.

 The GROW Model is deservedly one of the most established and successful coaching models.
-Created by Alexander Graham, Sir John Whitmore and colleagues in the 1980s, it was popularized in Sir John’s best-selling book, Coaching for Performance.
+Created by Sir John Whitmore and colleagues in the 1980s, it was popularized in Sir John’s best-selling book, Coaching for Performance.

 The transpersonal recognizes and works with our yearning, ingrained in the human psyche, for something beyond the personal, beyond the material and the everyday.
 Sir John Whitmore, Founder of Performance Consultants International, is committed to the wider adoption of the transpersonal in life and work and the area of corporate coaching.

 When coaches are familiar with the transpersonal dimension in themselves and the methods of addressing it in others, their capacity to help others is greatly enhanced.
 Even the most pragmatic of coaching interventions, such as daily task performance, is enhanced if the coach holds a transpersonal perspective.
 Read More

 Extract taken from Coaching for Performance, Level 3 advanced coaching manual